seeschloss/borda/README.md

 to allow customising the look of the clock while trying not to get in the way of CSS styling.

+The main goal of this library is to provide a usable widget for accurately calculating and displaying [French revolutionary decimal time](https://en.wikipedia.org/wiki/Decimal_time#France) hence the name [Borda](https://en.wikipedia.org/wiki/Jean-Charles_de_Borda), who is the man responsible for proposing this scheme (among other works on decimalisation of units) to the Convention where it was subsequently legally adopted on [5 October 1793](http://gallica.bnf.fr/ark:/12148/bpt6k9736905c/f465.item).
+It was however never widely used and was eventually abandonned in favour of the customary sexagesimal time.

 ## Usage ##

 <dl>